Qmanh/Article_Website/README.md

 User have some roles such as comment, change password and when you click forgot password and enter your username(email) , new password will be sent to email.

 # Technology

-## Back-end: Spring MVC, Spring data Jpa, Spring Security
+    - Back-end: Spring MVC, Spring data Jpa, Spring Security
+    - Database: MYSQL
+    - Font-end: html, css, bootstrap

 # ERD diagram